Whats-Cookin/trust_claim_backend/README.md

 SSH into the server with the private key.
 If you don't have the key, ask for it in slack.

 ```
-Check vault for ssh creds, url is inserted above
+Check vault for ssh creds to live.linkedtrust.us
 ```

 inspect the running file